-Gurnick Academy of Medical Arts students are expected to maintain integrity in all academic pursuits.
-These include the writing of papers, examinations, assignments, records, and other details relative to the assessment of student performance.
-Integrity and honesty are essential qualities of all medical workers.
-The faculty does not want dishonest students since that attitude and perspective will put patients' health and lives at risk.
-Any dishonesty regarding these matters is subject to censure or penalty (including but not limited to expulsion) proportionately to the seriousness of the action.
+All students of Gurnick Academy of Medical Arts are expected to maintain integrity in all academic pursuits.
+These include the writing of papers, examinations, assignments, records and other details relative to the assessment of student performance.
+Integrity and honesty is a quality essential of all medical workers.
+The faculty does not want students who are dishonest since that attitude and perspective will put patient's health and lives at risk.
+Any dishonesty with regard to these matters is subject to censure or penalty (including but not limited to expulsion) in proportion to the seriousness of the action.
 Dishonesty includes:

-- Copying answers of another person or persons during an examination - Secreting (hiding) of unauthorized materials to assist in an examination - Plagiarism, taking as one's original statements those of another without giving due credit to the author, even though such material may have been restated in one's own words - Fraudulently obtaining test information, falsifying records, transcripts, recommendations, or other documents indicative of student qualifications
+- □ Copying answers of another person or persons during an examination, - □ Secreting (hiding) of unauthorized materials to assist in an examination, - D Plagiarism, taking as one's own statements those of another without giving due credit to the - author, even though such material may have been restated in one's own words, - Fraudulently obtaining test information, falsifying records, transcripts, recommendations or other documents indicative of student qualifications.